Rarst/seam/readme.md

 # How to

 [Composer in WordPress](http://composer.rarst.net) is the one and only site this was made for.
-Looking at [source](https://github.com/Rarst/composer-in-wp) might or might not be helpful.
+And even that one now runs on Jekyll instead.

 Why would you even want to use this?
 Move along.